 First and foremost, it’s important to have ransomware detection and remediation in place for you as an MSP and for your clients.
 Ransomware detection is a component of backup systems that can reduce the impact of an attack.
 By detecting an attack early, systems can be quickly isolated and recovered to prevent paying the attacker a ransom for decryption.

-For example, Datto’s remote monitoring and management (RMM) enables MSPs to remotely monitor, manage, and support every endpoint under contract.
+For example, Datto RMM enables MSPs to remotely monitor, manage, and support every endpoint under contract.
 This provides an additional layer of security, one with native ransomware detection.